 Aussie can compare hundreds of home loans to help find the right deal for you.
 You'll get a free appointment and will get to see all the features of a loan, like exit fees and penalties, as well as the rates." fieldset="none"]

 Home loans offered by MyState

 Essentials home loan

 The Essentials home loan is suitable for owner occupiers, investors, refinancers or for land purchases.
 This loan gives you the option to split between variable and fixed rates and does not attract monthly account-keeping fees.

 It allows you to make weekly, fortnightly or monthly payments, and does not attract an early payout penalty.
 A redraw facility is also available.

 Standard variable rate home loan

-This loan suits people who are buying homes or land, people who are building homes or units, people who are renovating, and those looking for refinance options.
+This loan suits people who are buying homes or land, people who are building homes or units, people who are renovating, and those looking for refinancing options.
 Repayments can be made weekly, fortnightly or monthly, and an offset facility is available.